ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ```

 The _thread factory_ allows you to create virtual threads by specifying a _Runnable_ task to the instance of the _ThreadFactory_ interface.
 The parameters of virtual threads are determined by the current state of the thread builder from which this factor is created.
-(Note that the thread factory is thread-safe but the thread builder is not).
+(Note that the thread factory is thread-safe, but the thread builder is not).

 ```